 12. Light Brown Highlights

 Light brown highlights will emphasize the sheen of your locks.
 It will look simple yet classic.
-This highlight will capture the light to create a dimensional and multi-faceted appearance, and will brighten up your face.
+This highlight will capture the light to create a dimensional and multi-faceted appearance and will brighten up your face.
 The warm brown tints on your Asian hair is sure to steal hearts.

 13. Blonde Highlights for Asian Hair

 Want some hair color ideas for old women?
 This highlight is especially recommended for those ladies who want to keep their hair darker.
 If you too want to hide grey hair, give this highlight a try.
-Start from highlighting the base of your roots.
+Start by highlighting the base of your roots.
 As you proceed, lighten the hair down.

 14. Rose Gold Highlights

 The blending of pink, copper and red tone gives a rose gold color.
 This rose gold highlight compliments women of all ages.
 If you want to play safe, go for rose gold highlights.
 From light to deep, rose gold highlights can be done in various shades.
 However, you need to use anti-fade products, shampoo, and conditioner to maintain this highlight.
 In fact, this highlight requires high maintenance.

 Give your hair a subtle yet dynamic look with soft ombre highlights.
 Soft ombre highlights can help fix hair issues like damaged ends.
 It will make your hair appear thicker while adding an extra glow to your look.
 Moreover, this highlight will make your eyes appear bright and enable you to express yourself in the best possible way.
 And, what we like about this highlight is that it requires low maintenance.

 If your hair is long and dark brown, go for golden blonde highlights.
 This highlight looks super-attractive and bold on Asian skin tone.
 A deep hue of ash gold will be there at the roots.
 But, the shade turns blonde as the highlights go down.